Reduce your risk of developing breast cancer after the menopause by maintaining a healthy weight throughout your life

 - Eating less sugary or fatty processed foods

 - Eating and drinking the right amount for you and consuming the right amount of calories.
-Find out more about calorie intake from NHS Choices
+Find out more about calorie intake from the NHS website.

 - Taking part in regular physical activity